Donate Ethereum to this address

 - Marketing campaign effectiveness

-After understanding what we truly want out of web analytics, the next step will be to work backwards and find out what are the data required to answer the questions we have.
+After understanding the business requirements, next step will be to work backwards and find out what are the data required to answer them.

 Here, we will focus more on banking-specific data needs rather than the basic ones (e.g. page name, button name, etc):